 The Spring Classic Road rides will take place in beautiful downtown Boyne City.
-The Spring Classic is almost always the second Saturday in June.
-The 2016 event will be held June 18th (the third Saturday).
+The Spring Classic is almost always the third Saturday in June.
+The 2018 event will be held June 16th.
 The starts will be at the Boyne City High School (BCHS).
 Camping will be allowed (outside only) for Friday and Saturday nights and there are shower facilities available for all riders.
 The finish and after ride party will be held at Peninsula Beach Park.
 Walking distance from downtown shops and restaurants, and a site offering scenic vistas including a “million dollar sunset”.
 The parks also offer a playground for children, a beach for swimming and bathrooms.

 Available at BCHS and limited parking at both Peninsula Beach and Veterans Park.